 Because NAC is such a powerful antioxidant and free radical scavenger that increases intracellular GSH at the cellular level, it can manipulate processes that rely on oxidation.
-Neuroscientists think that through modulation of oxidative and nitrative damage, NAC has also an impact on a dopaminergic processes (8).
+Neuroscientists think that through modulation of oxidative and nitrative damage, NAC has also an impact on a dopaminergic process (8).

-The newer preliminary study from 2016 laid the foundations for evaluation of NAC on dopamine release in the brain, as seen in Parkinson disease model.
+The newer preliminary study from 2016 laid the foundations for evaluation of NAC on dopamine release in the brain, as seen in the Parkinson disease model.
 Patients were evaluated before and after 3 months of receiving the NAC to measure dopamine transporter (DAT) binding and the Unified Parkinson’s Disease Rating Scale (UPDRS) to measure clinical symptoms (9).